Strokes can happen to anyone from birth through adulthood. There are two types of strokes: ischemic and hemorrhagic.

 Some see acupuncture as a complement to traditional rehabilitation methods.
 Keep reading for more on the potential benefits and risks of getting acupuncture after a stroke.

-- Acupuncture is widely accepted as an alternative treatment for chronic pain.
+- is widely accepted as a complementary treatment for chronic pain

-- It’s also used to relax the body and mind.
+- is used to relax the body and mind

 Although acupuncture is primarily recognized as a natural treatment for chronic pain, its potential benefits extend far beyond that.
 It has been used to help improve sleeping patterns and digestion.
-The practice has also been said to relax the mind and relieve stress or anxiety.
+The practice may also relax the body and mind and may relieve stress and anxiety.

-A more recent study suggests that acupuncture combined with exercise can be effective against shoulder pain resulting from stroke.
+A more recent 2020 study suggests that acupuncture

+If you’ve had a stroke, it’s important to reduce inflammation and increase the range of motion in your affected limbs.
 At your appointment, your acupuncturist will review your condition and discuss how they believe they can help you.
-Typically, they’ll look at your tongue for further information about your health and take your pulse.
+They may look at your tongue for further information about your health and feel your pulse.

 It’s likely that you’ll feel them inserting the needles, but you probably won’t feel any pain.
-During this time, your acupuncturist may add heat or massage to your therapy.
+During this time, your acupuncturist may add heat or massage to your treatment.

-- You may experience bruising or bleeding around the injection sites.
+- may cause bruising or bleeding around the insertion sites

 Before seeing an acupuncturist, visit your doctor and discuss your desire to add acupuncture to your recovery plan.
 They can help you assess whether this is the best option for you.
-Acupuncture may not be for you if you have a bleeding disorder or if you’re taking blood thinners.
+Most people can safely try acupuncture.

 After consulting your doctor, research acupuncturists in your area.
 You want to ensure that they’re licensed and following all health codes.